Stanford v. Kentucky: Aftermath

 In the aftermath of the ruling, 19 juvenile offenders were executed in the United States.
 The first was Dalton Prejean in 1990 and the last was Scott Hain in 2003.
 Ironically, Stanford himself was not amongst those executed.
-After Stanford exhausting his appeals, Governor Paul E. Patton refused to sign his death warrant.
+After Stanford exhausted his appeals, Governor Paul E. Patton refused to sign his death warrant.
 In 2003, Patton commuted Stanford's sentence to life in prison.
 Two years later, the U.S. Supreme Court held in Roper v.
 Simmons that all juvenile offenders are exempt from the death penalty, thus overruling Stanford.
 As of 2025, Stanford is still serving a life sentence without the possibility of parole.